SamarthRajput/Levenshtein_distance/README.md

 ## Features

-- Takes two strings as input
+- Accepts two strings as input
-- Calculates the Levenshtein Distance between them
+- Computes the Levenshtein Distance between them
-- Displays the complete DP matrix
+- Displays the complete dynamic programming (DP) matrix
-- Shows both the input strings and result
+- Outputs both the input strings and the final result

 ---